Polyscias racemosa: Description

 Polyscias racemosa is a small tree growing to 25 ft tall, with a straight trunk, spreading branches, and smooth, grey bark.
 Like many members of Polyscias, it is sparingly branched and thick-stemmed, with large imparipinnate leaves, but not as extreme in these characteristics as is Polyscias nodosa.

 Its leaves are pinnate, 12 in long, with oval leaflets, each of which is over 3 in long.
 These trees are dry season deciduous, dropping most of their leaves during their summer blooming season.
 Its small, pale yellow flowers hang in long, rope-like strands.
 The inflorescence is racemose in form, with up to 250 flowers.

 Habitat and range

 Polyscias racemosa occurs in coastal mesic and mixed mesic forests at elevations of 120–400 m, where it grows on exposed cliffs and ridges.
-Associated plant species include papala kepau (Pisonia umbellifera), ʻāwikiwiki (Canavalia galeata), ʻilima (Sida fallax), ʻōlulu (Brighamia insignis), alaheʻe (Psydrax odorata), kōpiko (Psychotria spp.), olopua (Nestegis sandwicensis), ʻahakea (Bobea timonioides), hala pepe (Pleomele aurea), and ʻālaʻa (Pouteria sandwicensis).
+Associated plant species include papala kepau (Pisonia umbellifera), ʻāwikiwiki (Canavalia galeata), ʻilima (Sida fallax), ʻōlulu (Brighamia insignis), alaheʻe (Psydrax odorata), kōpiko (Psychotria spp.), olopua (Nestegis sandwicensis), ʻahakea (Bobea timonioides), hala pepe (Pleomele aurea), and ʻālaʻa (Planchonella sandwicensis).
 It occurs naturally in only three locations on Kauaʻi: Nounou Mountain, the cliffs of the Nā Pali Coast, and Haʻupu Ridge near Nāwiliwili Bay.